9 Best Mascara for Long Lashes (No Clumps or Droop)

 • Waterproof removal friction

-If removal is gentle and formulas are lightweight, long lashes can stay healthy.
+If removal stays gentle and formulas stay lightweight, long lashes usually hold up well.

 FAQs About Mascara for Long Lashes